import psychopg2

 /{httr2}

-In this lab, we’re going to build out both the data layer and the presentation layer for our penguin mass model exploration.
+In this lab, we will build the data and the presentation layers for our penguin mass model exploration.
 We’re going to create an app to explore the model, which will look like this:

-Let’s start by moving the data into a real data layer.
+Let’s start by moving the data into an actual data layer.

 Let’s start by moving the data into a DuckDB database and use it from there for the modeling and EDA scripts.